AIMikav/rego-policy/README.md

 # Rego Policy Generator

-A comprehensive system for generating and testing Rego policies for OPA Gatekeeper using LLM-based generation and RAG (Retrieval-Augmented Generation) techniques.
+A comprehensive system for generating and testing Rego policies for OPA Gatekeeper using LLM-based generation with optimized prompts for better policy quality.

 ## Project Structure